Tuvshintur/g4-challenge/README.md

 I used VSCODE with extension, you can find extension following link https://marketplace.visualstudio.com/items?itemName=humao.rest-client

+For start nodemon, if you have not node index.js

 ### js-engineering-challenge

 For this section, I used reactJS, simple CSS.

 1. Do not need to implement Redux because this application has simple states.
-2. Used axios to connect API that I created on Web-Service-Engineering-Challenge
+2. Used axios to connect API that I created on Web-Service-Engineering-Challenge.
+3. All state related things covered in container folder
+4. All functional components stored in component folder

+To use please start Web-Service-Engineering-Challenge

+For start this projec, use npm start